Public speaking lessons: Inspired by one of my favourite authors, speaker and teachers, the late Dr. Wayne W. Dyer.

 Are those intentions to be reserved exclusively for those who speak and write from an inspirational, metaphysical or motivational perspective or can they be used in business too?

-It is my belief that these seven faces represent the keys to human connection, change and growth and that they very much have a place in the commercial world as well as our individual personal development and peace.
+It is my belief that these seven faces represent the keys to human connection, change and growth.
+They very much have a place in the commercial world as well as our individual personal development and peace.

 Consider carefully the seven faces of intention the next time you are called on to speak and make a difference.